juank20097/setup_docker_odoo/README.md

 # setup_docker_odoo
 file setup to deploy odoo with docker in AWS

-# requeriments
+# Requeriments

-1.AWS CLI: Client to management AWS EC2 with your terminal
+1. AWS CLI: Client to management AWS EC2 with your terminal

 2. JQ: Use to get information about your json